hazelcast/hazelcast-jet-reference-manual/docs/700_Vertices_in_the_Library/_index.md

-This and the following sections cover vertex implementations provided in Jet's library.
-While formally there's only one kind of vertex, in practice there is an important distinction between the following:
+While formally there's only one kind of vertex in Jet, in practice there is an important distinction between the following:

 * A **source** is a vertex with no inbound edges.
 It injects data from the environment into the Jet job.
 * A **sink** is a vertex with no outbound edges.
 It drains the output of the Jet job into the environment.
-* An **internal** vertex has both kinds of edges.
+* An **computational** vertex has both kinds of edges.
 It accepts some data from upstream vertices, performs some computation, and emits the results to downstream vertices.
 Typically it doesn't interact with the environment.

 The `com.hazelcast.jet.processor` package contains static utility